ScooloV/bbpedia/docs/core_rules.md

 HALFLING THIMBLE CUP
 *Traditionally, Halflinngs have been associated more closely with the* *culinary arts than the world of professional sport.
-In recent years* *this has changed greatly, and the Thimble Cup has become a* *mainstay on the Blood Bowl calendar.*
+In recent years* *this has changed greatly, and the Thimble Cup has become amainstay on the Blood Bowl calendar.*

 LUSTRIAN SUPERLEAGUE
-*The Lustrian Superleague is the oldest competition in the* *world, and home to many of the sport\'s most ancient teams.*
+*The Lustrian Superleague is the oldest competition in the* *world, and home to many of the sport's most ancient teams.*
 *For millennia it was closed to all except Lizardmen teams, but in* *recent years has opened its ranks to welcome other races.*

 0LD W0RLD CLASSIC
 *Since the collapse of the NAF, Blood Bowl in the Old World has* *struggled.
-But in recent years the sport\'s fortunes have improved,* *largely thanks to the founding of the Old World Classic, a* *competition that draws together many minor leagues.*
+But in recent years the sport's fortunes have improved,* *largely thanks to the founding of the Old World Classic, a* *competition that draws together many minor leagues.*

 SYLVANIAN SP0TLIGHT
-*For many decades the Sylvanian Spotlight was the only place* *most Undead teams could hope to compete.
-In recent years, the* *development of sun protection magic has changed this, allowing* *the athletically inclined Undead to play at anytime, anywhere!*
+*For many decades the Sylvanian Spotlight was the only placemost Undead teams could hope to compete.
+In recent years, thedevelopment of sun protection magic has changed this, allowingthe athletically inclined Undead to play at anytime, anywhere!*

 UNDERW0RLD CHALLENGE